ZiGaMi/ILI9488-XPT2046/README.md

 ```

 ### 5. Handle touch
-- Touch controler (xpt2046) need to be handle every x ms in order to preserve real-time behaviour.
+- Touch controler (xpt2046) need to be handled every x ms in order to preserve real-time behaviour.
 Thus calling **xpt2046_hndl()** every x ms is mandatory.
-- On the other hand display controler (ili9488) does apply any handler.
-For drawing onto display simple call of graphic function (after initialization) will result in displaying symbols.
+- On the other hand display controler (ili9488) doesn't apply any handler.

 - Example of touch handling invocation: